jbirkenmaier/Fourier-Analysis-Using-Monte-Carlo-Method/README.md

 # Fourier-Analysis

-A very basic Machine-Learning Algorithm to find the Fourier Approximation of a given Signal
+A very basic Machine-Learning Algorithm to find the Fourier-Series Approximation of a given Signal